Planning For College: A Four Year Timeline

 - October · Take the PSAT/NMSQT.
 During junior year, this exam is still a practice exam for the SAT.
 Scores are not shared with colleges, though very high scorers (a small percentage of test takers) may be eligible for National Merit Scholarships.
 Attend Junior College Night.

 - November · Begin to plan your strategy for taking the standardized tests required for college.
 Are you an ACT or an SAT tester?
 Do you prefer one-on-one tutoring or would you prefer small classes.
 Berkeley Carroll offers small group ACT and SAT classes in the winter and spring through Bespoke Education.

 - December · Counselor assignments are made and SCOIR will be introduced to the Junior class.
 Receive results of your PSAT/NMSQT.
 Consider additional preparation for the SAT Reasoning Test and the ACT Assessment Test.
 Begin to plan when you will take your first SAT or ACT.
 (Though we recommend you begin to think about these items in December, we will also discuss them in full during our meeting next month.)

 - January · Begin to determine your college criteria; consider location, setting, academic interests, and size.
 Make use of your break to touch base with freshmen returning from college.
 Begin an SAT or ACT review course, if appropriate.
-Attend Junior College Night (College Speaker) with your parents and complete your Junior Questionnaire.
+Attend Junior College Night (College Speaker) with your parents/guardians and complete your Junior Questionnaire.